 Some WordPress plugins allow you to change the way search works or the way the results are displayed.
 For e.g. “The post Grid” is a plugin that can change the display styling of results.
 If you have plugins like this, make sure you have configured it right.
 A bad configuration can result in a defunct Search.

 WordPress search is not bringing some expected content.

 This is a ranking + full content issue.
 Jump to solution for this issue.

 WordPress search not typo tolerant.

 WordPress is using MySQL for its search.
 Which by nature is limited.
 Jump to fix this limitation.

 Search not fast

 Google does not use PHP to build its search.
 PHP though a great language has its own limitations.
-For a faster search, you got to go native hosted solutions.
+For a faster search, you got to go to native hosted solutions.
 It will cost you a little money, but your users would thank you for that.
 Fix your speed now.